-New or amended standard Summary of the requirements Possible impact on financial statements IFRS 9 Financial Instruments IFRS 9, published in July 2014, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 Financial Instruments

+IFRS 9, published in July 2014, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 includes revised guidance on the classification and measurement of financial instruments, including a new expected credit loss model for calculating impairment on financial assets, and the new general hedge accounting requirements.
 It also carries forward the guidance on recognition and derecognition of financial instruments from IAS 39.
-The Foundation is assessing the potential impact on its financial statements resulting from the application of IFRS 9.
 IFRS 9 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.

-IFRS 15 Revenue from Contracts with IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
+IFRS 15 Revenue from Contracts with Customers

+IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
 It replaces existing revenue recognition guidance, including IAS 18 Revenue, IAS 11 Construction Contracts and IFRIC 13 Customer Loyalty Programmes.
-The Foundation is assessing the potential impact on its financial statements resulting from the application of IFRS 15.
-Customers The core principle of the new standard is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The core principle of the new standard is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The new standard results in enhanced disclosures about revenue, provides guidance for transactions that were not previously addressed comprehensively and improves guidance for multiple-element arrangements.
 IFRS 15 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.

+Estimated impact of the adoption of IFRS 9 and IFRS 15

+The Foundation is required to adopt IFRS 9 Financial Instruments and IFRS 15 Revenue from Contracts with Customers from 1 January 2018.
+The Foundation has assessed and determined the initial application of IFRS 9 and IFRS 15 will not have a material impact on its financial statements.
+The estimated impact of the adoption of these standards on the Foundation's equity as at 1 January 2018 is based on preliminary assessments undertaken to date.

+IFRS 16 Leases

+IFRS 16 replaces existing leases guidance including IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases-Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.

+The standard is effective for annual periods beginning on or after 1 January 2019.
+Early adoption is permitted for entities that apply IFRS 15 at or before the date of initial application of IFRS 16.

-IFRS 16 Leases IFRS 16 introduces a single, on-balance lease sheet accounting model for lessees.
+IFRS 16 introduces a single, on-balance sheet lease accounting model for lessees.
 A lessee recognises a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
-There are optional exemptions for short-term leases and leases of low value items.
+There are recognition exemptions for short-term leases and leases of low value items.
 Lessor accounting remains similar to the current standard - i.e. lessors continue to classify leases as finance or operating leases.
-IFRS 16 replaces the existing lease accounting guidance in IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a lease, SIC-15 Operating Leases - Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
-IFRS 16 is effective for annual reporting periods beginning on or after 1 January 2019, early adoption is permitted if IFRS 15 Revenue from Contracts with Customers is also adopted.

 The Foundation is assessing the potential impact on its financial statements resulting from the application of IFRS 16.
+The actual impact of applying IFRS 16 on the financial statements in the period of initial application will depend on future economic conditions, including the Foundation's borrowing rate at 1 January 2019, the composition of the Foundation's lease portfolio at that date, the Foundation's latest assessment of whether it will exercise any lease renewal options and the extent to which the Foundation chooses to use practical expedients and recognition exemptions.